1. The President

 2. President's Administrative Team

-The positions that represent the leadership of the major areas of college life report directly to the president and, as a collective, support and advise the president in his or her work.
+The positions that represent the leadership of the major areas of college life report directly to the president and, as a collective, support and advise the president in the president's work.
 The make-up of the administrative team may change, based on the goals and needs of the president.

 The Provost and Dean of the Faculty

 The provost and dean of the faculty is the chief academic officer of Amherst College and has primary responsibility for matters of academic policy and for the academic budget.
-The dean oversees faculty hiring and advances and supports faculty development in the areas of research and teaching, as well as the college’s liberal arts mission.
-The dean and his or her staff ensure that procedures governing faculty reappointment, tenure, and promotion are implemented, as voted by the faculty and articulated in the Faculty Handbook.
-The president consults with the dean on all recommendations to the board regarding faculty reappointment, tenure, and promotion.
-The dean serves as secretary to the Committee of Six and secretary to the faculty and oversees the Robert Frost Library, the Mead Art Museum, the Beneski Museum of Natural History, the Emily Dickinson Museum, the Center for Community Engagement, the Center for Humanistic Inquiry, the Amherst Center for Russian Culture, the Office of Institutional Research and Registrar Services, the Office of Global Education, and the Office of Fellowships.
-The dean of the faculty has joint responsibility, with the president, for the Department of Physical Education and Athletics.
-The dean serves as the college’s Five College deputy.
+The provost and dean of the faculty oversees faculty hiring and advances and supports faculty development in the areas of research and teaching, as well as the college’s liberal arts mission.
+The provost and dean of the faculty and the provost’s staff ensure that procedures governing faculty reappointment, tenure, and promotion are implemented, as voted by the faculty and articulated in the Faculty Handbook.
+The president consults with the provost and dean of the faculty on all recommendations to the board regarding faculty reappointment, tenure, and promotion.
+The provost and dean of the faculty serves as secretary to the Faculty Executive Committee and the Tenure and Promotion Committee and secretary to the faculty and oversees the Robert Frost Library, the Mead Art Museum, the Beneski Museum of Natural History, the Emily Dickinson Museum, the Center for Community Engagement, the Center for Humanistic Inquiry, the Center for Russian Culture, the Center for Teaching and Learning, the Center for Sustainability, the Grants office, the Loeb Center for Career Exploration and Planning, the Office of Institutional Research and Registrar Services, the Office of Global Education, the Writing Center, the Moss Quantitative Center, and the Office of Fellowships.
+The provost and dean of the faculty has joint responsibility, with the president, for the Department of Physical Education and Athletics.
+The provost and dean of the faculty serves as the college’s Five College deputy.

 The Chief Advancement Officer